tormi/WunderWay/clients/winning-clients-discovery.md

 This is the person signing off the spend.
 They usually sit at a high level in the organization.

 - What are their perspectives on the project, and what will make them choose us?
+- What risks do they perceive and prioritise?
 - Is this project sponsor a technical person?
-- Are they only a rubber-stamper taking a recommendation from technical colleagues, or can they override technical opinion?
+- Are they only a rubber-stamper taking a recommendation from technical colleagues, or might they override technical opinion?
 - Consider how the shift towards web budgets coming under the CMO affects this client.
 Will it change their perspective and how we need to respond?

 ### Economic buyer